 |

-The purpose of the upload image feature is to give a clear idea of the state of the gear and must therefore reflect it's real appearance and condition.
+The purpose of the upload images feature is to give a clear idea of the state of the gear and the images must therefore reflect it's real appearance and condition.

 Note that our general terms and conditions applied on pictures uploaded on our servers. |